 In Grades 3-8, students are required to apply mathematical understandings and mathematical practices gained in the classroom in order to answer three types of questions: multiple-choice, short-response, and extended-response.
 Session 1 consists of multiple-choice questions.
 Session 2 consists of multiple-choice, short-response, and extended-response questions.
 Students will NOT be permitted to use calculators in Grades 3-5.
-In Session 2 of Grade 6 students must have the exclusive use of a four-function calculator with a square root key or a scientific calculator.
-In Grades 7-8, students must have the exclusive use of a scientific calculator.
+In Session 2 of Grade 6, students must have the exclusive use of a four-function calculator with a square root key or a scientific calculator.
+In Grades 7-8, students must have the exclusive use of a scientific calculator for both Session 1 and Session 2.
 For more information about calculator use, please refer to page 27.